How to Keep a Browser (Chrome/Safari) Always on Top on Mac

 Step 1: Download and Install TopWindow

-Download TopWindow from topwindow.app/download.
+Download TopWindow from topwindow.app.
 The app is compatible with all Macs running macOS 12 or newer, including Apple Silicon and Intel models.

 Step 2: Grant Permissions

 When you first launch TopWindow, macOS will ask for Accessibility permissions.
-Follow the prompt to grant access — this allows TopWindow to control your browser window position.
+Follow the prompt to grant access.

 Step 3: Select Your Browser Window